 We actively monitor the progress and ongoing ranking targets.
 Some sites are checked weekly and some monthly.
 We receive a weekly update for sites we are still working on which have not yet achieved the targets.
 Other sites are monitored on a monthly basis.

 Either way, we read these updates with a great deal of interest.
 We will instantly see which sites have gone up and which have gone down in the rankings.
 We act when required to bring the dropped sites back up.

 Optimisation is a very important part of what we do; we take it very seriously and keep abreast of the latest developments in the search engines.
-Over the years we have become pro-active rather than reactive to the development - with the aim that your site will stay ahead of the competition.
+Over the years, we have become pro-active rather than reactive to the development with the result that your site will stay ahead of the competition.